DiSSCo/handle-server-management/README.md

 # Server Overview

-The handle server is deployed in an AWS EC2 Server.
+This section provides more information on managing the handle server.
+The handle server DiSSCo is deployed in an AWS EC2 Server.
 The server contains the admin keys needed for these operations.
-Some basic information about the server follows.
+Some basic specifications about the server follows.

 * Handle prefix: 20.5000.1025
 * Admin ID: 0.NA/20.5000.1025